Houston Portrait Photographer

 Corporate headshots (aka head shots) are often a company's most important client-facing marketing materials.
-These photographs showcase the "people side" of your business.
+These photographs highlight the "people side" of your business.

 Houston clients often hire me as their headshot photographer because I first ask the important questions needed to understand a company's brand and the image they're trying to foster in their clients.

-Although I specialize in several photographic styles, most corporate clients ask me to photograph their staff in a manner similar to examples seen in my corporate headshot gallery.
-If that style isn't what you have in mind, you may want take a look at examples found in my studio portraits gallery.
+Although I specialize in several photographic styles, most corporate clients ask me to photograph their staff in a manner like examples seen in my corporate headshot gallery.
+If that style isn't what you have in mind, you may want to look at examples found in my studio portraits gallery.